-- a) The applicant should be required to provide a standing "Historic Marker" that clearly describes the relocations or reconstruction of historic buildings within OSSHAD based on the Swinton Commons mixed-use redevelopment project as proposed.
-This avoids claims of presenting a false sense of history and appearance to the general public. - b) The applicant would commit to keeping residents and visitors alike informed of the changes that have taken place within OSSHAD south of West Atlantic Avenue by dedicating space in the Cathcart House and/or Rectory for exhibits and possibly sponsoring a knowledgeable individual to give presentations (timeframe to be determined) of the changes that have occurred on Block 61, 69, 70 & Sundy Block with the Swinton Commons redevelopment project.
+- a) The applicant should be required to provide a standing "Historic Marker," or equivalent that clearly describes the relocations or reconstruction of historic buildings within OSSHAD based on the Swinton Commons mixed-use redevelopment project as proposed. - b) The applicant would commit to keeping residents and visitors alike informed of the changes that have taken place within OSSHAD south of West Atlantic Avenue by dedicating space in the Cathcart House and/or Rectory for exhibits and sponsoring a knowledgeable individual to give presentations (timeframe to be determined) of the changes that have occurred on Block 61, 69, 70 & Sundy Block with the Swinton Commons redevelopment project.